micro111/Auto_Annotation-Yolo-V5/README.md

 　This is a tool that automatically annotates from videos.
 Two formats are available: .exe and .Py.
 ![image](https://user-images.githubusercontent.com/88880693/155735245-48e246c5-f2b8-46bd-a7b5-a439c7dc7173.png)

+# Caution.
+　This tool should be done using a video where the current binarization process is easy to apply.
+(background and object colors are close to opposite colors).
+Also, only one object can be detected per video.
+(We plan to support this later.)

 # How to Use..?
 https://user-images.githubusercontent.com/88880693/155746427-955dc6e3-fe2e-4341-9056-fad5da51be6e.mp4

+## Preparation
+ First of all, this tool requires an image for automatic background composition.

+ Create a back folder in the same directory as the executable and place one or more images in it.

+If you do not want to combine backgrounds (or if you cannot prepare images),
+replace "back:1" with "back:0" in auto.conf.

 ## 1.Select the video to be annotated
 　Please Click on "Open the Video" in the upper left corner.